pokt-network/pocket/consensus/README.md

 ### State Sync

-State synchronization is an essential process in our consensus module to ensure that all participating nodes maintain an up-to-date and consistent view of the network state.
-It is particularly important in a dynamic and decentralized network environment where nodes can join or leave, or might be intermittently offline.
-For in-depth understanding of the state sync and current status check out our [State Sync Protocol Design Specification](https://github.com/pokt-network/pocket/blob/main/consensus/doc/PROTOCOL_STATE_SYNC.md).
+State synchronization is crucial to ensure all participating nodes maintain a consistent and up-to-date view of the network state.
+It is especially important in a dynamic and decentralized network where nodes can join, leave, or experience intermittent connectivity.
+For an in-depth understanding of the state sync process and its current status, please refer to our [State Sync Protocol Design Specification](https://github.com/pokt-network/pocket/blob/main/consensus/doc/PROTOCOL_STATE_SYNC.md).

 ```mermaid
 graph TD